 Fund financial statements: A fund is a group of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 All of the funds of the District can be divided into two categories: governmental and proprietary.
-Due to the early implementation of GASB Statement 84, Fiduciary Activities, the District no longer has fiduciary funds.
+With the implementation of GASB 84, Fiduciary Activities, the District no longer has fiduciary funds.